Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 |---|---|---|---|

-The mistake is treating migration as the default.
-Some apps need only a disciplined maintenance sprint.
-Others should not be migrated blindly because the old app's product assumptions are the real problem.
+The mistake is treating migration as the automatic middle option.
+Some apps only need disciplined maintenance.
+Others should not be migrated because the old app's product assumptions are the real problem.
 Use evidence before choosing.

 When Maintaining The Existing App Is Enough

 Maintenance is reasonable when the app is still technically understandable, the business value is stable, and the risk is contained.
-Good candidates include internal field apps, customer apps with a small active user base, support-mode products, and apps where the next release only needs store compliance, security patches, crash fixes, or minor UI adjustments.
+Good candidates include internal field apps, support-mode customer apps, small active-user-base products, and apps where the next release only needs store compliance, dependency updates, crash fixes, certificate cleanup, or minor UI adjustments.

-Before choosing maintenance, verify that the app can still be built from a clean machine, dependencies can be updated without breaking core flows, signing credentials are controlled, target SDK and minimum SDK settings are clear, push notifications still work, payment or auth SDKs are supported, and the team can reproduce production crashes.
-The mobile app maintenance checklist is a useful operating model for this path.
+Before choosing maintenance, verify that the app can build from a clean machine, dependencies can be updated without breaking core flows, signing credentials are controlled, target SDK and minimum SDK settings are clear, push notifications still work, payment or auth SDKs are supported, and production crashes can be reproduced.
+The mobile app maintenance checklist is the right operating model for this path.

 When Migration Is The Better Path

 A migration plan should start with inventory, not code changes.
 List every plugin, native permission, device API, push flow, auth flow, payment flow, offline behavior, deep link, analytics event, crash-reporting SDK, and backend endpoint.
 Mark each item as keep, replace, remove, or rebuild.
-Then decide whether the new target is Capacitor, another cross-platform stack, native iOS and Android, or a phased web-plus-native model.
+Then decide whether the target is Capacitor, React Native, Flutter, native iOS and Android, or a phased web-plus-native model.

 If the app is specifically moving from Cordova to Capacitor, use the narrower Cordova To Capacitor Migration Checklist for plugin mapping, native project rebuilds, app-store releases, and rollback planning.
-This broader guide helps decide whether that migration is worth doing in the first place.
+If the team wants a shared JavaScript codebase but needs stronger native boundaries, NextPage's React Native app development services page can help compare the tradeoffs.

 When Rebuild Is Safer Than Migration